citrix/citrix-daas-rest-go/citrixquickdeploy/docs/DeploySecretsModel.md

 HasServiceAccountPassword returns a boolean if a field has been set.

+### SetServiceAccountPasswordNil

+`func (o *DeploySecretsModel) SetServiceAccountPasswordNil(b bool)`

+ SetServiceAccountPasswordNil sets the value for ServiceAccountPassword to be an explicit nil

+### UnsetServiceAccountPassword
+`func (o *DeploySecretsModel) UnsetServiceAccountPassword()`

+UnsetServiceAccountPassword ensures that no value is present for ServiceAccountPassword, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)